 It was a wonderful place to call home for the week and felt nearly like Colorado, our true home.
 We had the woods, the mountains and in addition to being within a short run to the namesake lake, we had our own lake, Fallen Leaf Lake, just steps from our door.
 Our neighborhood lake not only had pristine waters but included a handful of alpine style homes, completely sound of music-esque that had me texting home that we may not be returning.

 It is not enough to simply say we loved South Lake Tahoe.
-I love hot dogs but I love a lot of other food items more.
 We are now several weeks removed and are still saying it was our favorite town.
 It felt small and we ran into the same people over several days, even making friends to watch a few football games with.
 It felt like a place we could live, despite only knowing what early fall feels like and not the hectic winter, congested and over taken by out of town skiers.

 What did we love?
 The locals were warm and genuine, the kind of people that ask what you’re up to and pull up a chair to share in a conversation rather than just small talk.
 We noticed that most of the businesses were non-chain Tahoe grown.
-The coffee shops and restaurants we visited were wonderful and fresh to include a German restaurant I would take my parents to (my dad is 100 percent German and together they lived in Germany while in the army).
+The coffee shops and restaurants we visited were wonderful and fresh to include a German restaurant I would take my parents to.
 The breweries stood out with expansive beer varietals and chill atmospheres.
 Also, they let us work for hours using their internet, tasting beers while giving us advice on where to go in Tahoe and the rest of California.
 We highly recommend Sidellis and Cold Water Brewery.